 Tickets: Adults: 700,000 VND (30 USD) / Children (1-1.3 metres tall): 550,000 VND (23.50 USD)

-Often referred to as the Disneyland of Vietnam, the Ba Na Hills amusement park is the perfect place to spend a full day with family and friends.
-Located 1,500 metres above sea level in the Truong Son Mountains, the resort is set to attract increasing numbers of tourists—for a good reason.
+Often referred to as the Disneyland of Vietnam, the Ba Na Hills amusement park is the perfect day trip from Hoi An.
+A great way to spend the day with family and friends.
+It is located 1,500 metres above sea level in the Truong Son Mountains.
+This resort is set to attract increasing numbers of tourists—for a good reason.
 Its surreal mix of mystical castles, amusement park rides, and pagodas offer one of the most exciting experiences in Vietnam.

 Hidden Hint: Arrive as early as possible since this place can get very crowded!